wp-plugins/jquery-collapse-o-matic/readme.txt

 = 1.5.3 =
 * shortcode works in sidebar widgets (again)
+* fixed hasClass error in Slide Only animation option

 = 1.5.2 =
 * find-me now is called only after collapse/expand animations